n123git/yw-mapenvconv/README.md

 # yw-mapenvconv
-A tool to convert Yo-kai Watch 2 mapenv files to Yo-kai Watch 3.
-Support for other games, mamely YWB (Yo-kai Watch Blasters) and YW1 is planned!
+A tool to convert Yo-kai Watch 2 mapenv files to Yo-kai Watch 3 or Yo-kai Watch Blasters.
+Support for other games, namely YWB2 (Yo-kai Watch Busters 2) and YW1 is planned!

 To run it either:
 * [Visit the website :P](http://n123git.github.io/yw-mapenvconv)